 - Follow up on students’ progress toward educational goals

 - Participate in assessment and complete College Terms and Conditions

 - Meet with a counselor to design an educational plan

 - Seek out support services as needed

 Required Steps to Register

-Students who are new to Sierra College and returning students who have been away from Sierra College for three years or more must complete orientation, assessment-placement, and new student group counseling prior to registering for classes.
+Students who are new to Sierra College and returning students who have been away from Sierra College for three years or more must complete College Terms and Conditions, assessment-placement, and new student group counseling prior to registering for classes.

-Orientation to Sierra College is delivered online through mySierra (the password protected portal that gives users access to secured information on the Sierra College intranet).
-Orientation provides information about programs, student support services, academic expectations and class registration procedures.
+College Terms and Conditions may be reviewed and completed online through mySierra (the password protected portal that gives users access to secured information on the Sierra College intranet).
+College Terms and Conditions provides information about programs, student support services, academic expectations and class registration procedures.

 As part of the process to enhance student success, Sierra College requires assessment testing/placement for reading, mathematics, English and/or English as a Second Language.
 Course placement services include evaluation of the following documents: